 Cardiovascular exercise – or just cardio – is a favourite for fat burning.
 It increases your daily energy burn, and you can increase or decrease the intensity as you see fit.

-Cardio is a much more efficient calorie burner than reps.
 Any exercise that increases your heart rate can be considered cardio, so you’ve got a lot of options.
 Things like:

 Your aim should be doing enough cardio each week to burn fat on your body.
 As you do this, you’ll notice all areas getting more trim, including your arms (read here to find out how long it takes to notice weight loss).

 We mentioned toning, too.